biyer108/DataVisHw2/HW2-report.md

    - Film-Noir: (None within timeframe)
    - Game-Show: The Circle

-3) sdf
+3) Most common genres in database by count.
+I found these by creating text facet by genre and sorted the facet by count to find most common genre.
+I then sorted the data by votes.
+   - Comedy - Lugar de Mujer - 16 votes
+   - Animation, Action, Adventure - 3Below: Tales of Arcadia - 5 votes
+   - Drama - Kacche Dhaagey - 5 votes

-4) Stars: Song Chae-Yoon, Ga-rim Han, SeolaGoedam - 694 votes - Genre: Short, Horror, Mystery.
+5) Stars: Song Chae-Yoon, Ga-rim Han, SeolaGoedam - 694 votes - Genre: Short, Horror, Mystery.
 I had found this by sorting using Run-Time from smallest to largest.
 I then found the movies that are 10 minutes long and found information regarding those movies.

-5) I removed a comma from Votes and then changed it into a numerical column.
+6) I removed a comma from Votes and then changed it into a numerical column.
 I then sorted the column based on votes.
 I then added a text filter on Verdict to filter for Flop.
 - Death Note
 - The Human Centipede (First Sequence)
 - Scary Movie 5